James Habersham: Early years

 Habersham was born in Beverley, Yorkshire, the son of a freeman and burgess, on 26 January 1712.
 He was baptised in the Anglican church of St Mary's.
 In 1722, he moved to London, where he worked as a merchant apprentice.
-In the 1730's, Habersham began following the teachings of George Whitefield and converted to Methodism.
+In the 1730s, Habersham began following the teachings of George Whitefield and converted to Methodism.
 At Whitefield's behest, Habersham traveled to the Province of Georgia as a missionary and schoolteacher in 1738.
 The decision changed the trajectory of Habersham's life.
 In addition to Whitefield, Habersham was associated with William Piercy, an English curate whom the Countess of Huntington had appointed to serve as president of Bethesda Orphanage near Savannah, Georgia.
 It is the oldest extant charity in North America.
 Habersham taught at Bethesda, and it was there, in Savannah, that he met and married a woman named Mary Bolton.

 Business career

 In 1744, he became a merchant and set up a partnership with Francis Harris to participate in the burgeoning trade between Georgia and Europe.
-He and Harris's business was considered the first successful commercial endeavour in Georgia.
+He and Harris's business was considered the first successful commercial endeavor in Georgia.
 With resources from this business, Habersham acquired land along rivers for rice planting.
 After the ban on slavery in Georgia was lifted, his rice fields developed into a massive 15,000-acre plantation worked by 200 slaves.

 Politics

-By the 1750's, Habersham had become politically influential.
+By the 1750s, Habersham had become politically influential.
 His advocacy for the economic benefits of slavery influenced a repeal on the ban of slavery.
 He was a senior counselor to the royal government of the colony and in 1754 was appointed Secretary of Georgia by King George II.
 Beginning in 1767, Habersham served as President of the Georgia General Assembly's Upper House.
 As president of the upper house, he also assumed the position of Lieutenant Governor of Georgia during the 19-month absence of Governor James Wright from 1771 to 1772, who was in England.
 All three of his sons became supporters of the American Revolution, but Habersham pledged his loyalty to the Crown.